tormath1/emerge-interactive/README.md

 With this tool, you'll be able to run complex emerge commands without having the head in the manual.

+## Todo

+- [ ] Find a smart way to generate suggestions from `emerge` manual.
+- [ ] Auto-complete package name when installing / removing a package.
+- [ ] Add this tool to `go⁻overlay` when the two previous points will be done.
+- [ ] Provide binary

 ## Installing from sources

 Currently, you need to have `golang` installed and `GO111MODULE=on` to get dependencies.
 Later, a binary will be available on release page.